r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 <a href="https://google.com" rel="nofollow noopener"> Link </a>
 ```

 `rel="nofollow"` is essentially like a SEO blocker.
-If you see a website that has links to your website but has this `rel="nofollow"` that means it doesn't contribute to your SEO.
+If you see a website that has links to your website but has the `rel="nofollow"` attribute, that means it doesn't contribute to your SEO.

 ## 4. Sitemaps and Robots.txt